Close

 Back to news

-What causes Dry Eye?
+What Causes Dry Eye?

 Dry Eye Syndrome is a chronic condition, with varying degrees of severity.
 It can have multiple causes which can overlap with each other.
 (1) Many people get dry eyes.
 It’s not usually serious and there are some things you can do to help.
-Knowing the route because of your condition is key to understanding how to manage it.
+Knowing the root because of your condition is key to understanding how to manage it.
 [1]

 Dry Eye can also co-exist, or be caused by other related conditions such as Meibomian Gland Disorder (MGD) and Blepharitis.